-In summary, the health of people in Bedford Borough not as good as it could be.
-This is because there are large numbers of people in the Borough that belong to groups or communities that experience health inequalities, and because the inequalities in health experienced by these groups and communities are particularly large.
-The large size of the health inequalities experienced by these groups has developed over a long time, and to reduce them the building blocks need strengthening.
+In summary, the health of people in Bedford Borough is not as good as it could be.
+This is because there are large numbers of people in the Borough that belong to groups or communities that experience health inequalities, and because some of the inequalities in health experienced by these groups and communities are particularly large.
+These health inequalities have grown over a long time, and to address we need to strengthen the building blocks of health.

-Further information about health inequalities in Bedford Borough can be found in the Joint Strategic Needs Assessment, which informed the development of this Strategy.
-It continuously updated and can be accessed by clicking on the following link: https://bmkjsna.org/bedford/jsna/.
+Further information about health inequalities in Bedford Borough can be found in the Joint Strategic Needs Assessment.
+It is regularly updated and can be accessed by clicking on the following link: https://bmkjsna.org/bedford/jsna/.